Høylandet Municipality

 Høylandet is a municipality in Trøndelag county, Norway.
 It is part of the Namdalen region.
 The administrative centre of the municipality is the village of Høylandet.
 Other villages include Kongsmoen and Vassbotna.

-The 755 km2 municipality is the 150th largest by area out of the 356 municipalities in Norway.
-Høylandet is the 319th most populous municipality in Norway with a population of 1,193.
-The municipality's population density is 1.6 PD/km2 and its population has decreased by 5.6% over the previous 10-year period.
+The 755 km2 municipality is the 150th largest by area out of the 357 municipalities in Norway.
+Høylandet Municipality is the 319th most populous municipality in Norway with a population of 1,222.
+The municipality's population density is 1.6 PD/km2 and its population has decreased by 2.8% over the previous 10-year period.

 General information

-The municipality of Høylandet was established on 1 January 1901 when it was separated from the large municipality of Grong.
-Initially, the population of Høylandet was 1,046.
+The municipality of Høylandet was established on 1 January 1901 when it was separated from the large Grong Municipality.
+Initially, the population of Høylandet Municipality was 1,046.
 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1964, the Kongsmoen area (population: 221) of eastern Foldereid municipality was merged into Høylandet.
-On that same date the Galguften and Hauknes areas (population: 15) were transferred from Høylandet to neighboring Overhalla municipality.
+On 1 January 1964, the Kongsmoen area (population: 221) of eastern Foldereid Municipality was merged into Høylandet Municipality.
+On that same date the Galguften and Hauknes areas (population: 15) were transferred from Høylandet Municipality to neighboring Overhalla Municipality.
 On 1 January 2018, the municipality switched from the old Nord-Trøndelag county to the new Trøndelag county.